Webpage of Eric Verheul

 · Microsoft actually issued a security patch related to the vulnerability in 2002.
 However, apparently they actually did not consider it a vulnerability that any website could read the clipboard contents.
 The vulnerability they addressed was a flaw in the configuration the concerned user could use to stop this default behaviour (‘Allow paste operations via script’).
 Or in the words of Microsoft: “This is an information disclosure vulnerability.
 Specifically, it could enable a web site to programmatically read the contents of a user's clipboard, even when the user has enabled the setting to prevent sites from being able to do this.
 The default setting for this option is to allow programmatic access to the clipboard.
 Therefore, the risk created by this vulnerability is no worse than the default setting for this feature.
 However, because it allows a security setting that controls the privacy of information to be bypassed, it does constitute a vulnerability.”

 · The vulnerability (or feature in the perspective of Microsoft) was active until Internet Explorer 6.
 Starting from Internet Explorer 7 the user was warned for a website requesting access to the clipboard.
-This is still the behaviour in Internet Explorer 8 as you can see here.
-I wonder how many people will understand the message, see that it actually is a warning and will act correctly on the request.
-Below, I have suggested a hint for Microsoft to be added.
-Actually my McAfee ant-virus software went berserk went I tried the link, so one might wonder how sensible Microsoft is allowing this functionality in the first place.
+This is still the behaviour Internet Explorer 8 as you can see here.
+I wonder how many people will give act correctly on the request.